-In general Beaches in Bulgaria are sandy (golden or white), with warm water and very little waves!
-The Black sea makes quite a good beach destination and Bulgaria isn’t an exception… In fact, Bulgaria probably has some of the best Black Sea beaches!
+In general, the best beaches in Bulgaria are sandy (golden or white), with warm water and very few waves!
+The Black sea makes quite a good beach destination, and Bulgaria isn’t an exception… In fact, Bulgaria probably has some of the best Black Sea beaches!

 Urban beach of Burgas

-Burgas is the 4th largest city in Bulgaria and the second biggest hub in the coast (behind Varna).
-It has an international airport so it’s very easy to reach.
-The urban beach of Burgas is a classic example of a Bulgarian Beach, with soft sand, warm sea water, and a beautiful garden right in front of the beach.
+Burgas is the 4th largest city in Bulgaria and the second biggest hub on the coast (behind Varna).
+It has an international airport, so it’s very easy to reach.
+The urban beach of Burgas is a classic example of a Bulgarian Beach, with soft sand, warm seawater, and a beautiful garden right in front of the beach.

-Burgas beach is 3-km long, all clean and safe and patrolled by lifeguards in summer.
+Burgas beach is 3 km long, all clean and safe, and patrolled by lifeguards in summer.
 However, we suggest you go to the northern part of the beach as it is nicer.
-The beach is lined with bars and restaurants, with umbrellas and loungers can be hired.
-Surprinsingly (or not) it’s the cheapest beach in the list.
+The beach is lined with bars and restaurants, with umbrellas and loungers that can be hired.
+Surprisingly (or not), it’s the cheapest beach on the list.

-This is a nice family beach where kids can play freely.
+This is a lovely family beach where kids can play freely.

 Varna’s Urban Beach

-Varna is the third biggest city in Bulgaria and the biggest in the coast, with an international airport and railway connections to make your life easier.
+Varna is the third biggest city in Bulgaria and the biggest on the coast, with an international airport and railway connections to make your life easier.

 Alike Burgas, Varna’s beach has a sea garden separating it from the city.
-In fact, this park is the biggest sea garden in the Balkan region and makes a great addition to the beach with beautifully landscaped areas and others more rugged and natural.
-Here you’ll see people jogging and dancing or children playing and eating ice creams!
+In fact, this park is the most extensive sea garden in the Balkan region and makes a great addition to the beach with beautifully landscaped areas and others that are more rugged and natural.
+Here you’ll see people jogging and dancing or children playing and eating ice cream!
 We really enjoyed Varna’s Sea Garden!